Renormalization: Running couplings

-Regularization
+Renormalization and regularization

-Since the quantity ∞ − ∞ is ill-defined, in order to make this notion of canceling divergences precise, the divergences first have to be tamed mathematically using the theory of limits, in a process known as regularization (Weinberg, 1995).
+Since the quantity ∞ − ∞ is ill-defined, the cancelling of divergences can be made mathematically rigorous using the theory of limits, in a process known as regularization.
+Integrals can be made to converge at high momenta and energy by introducing an additional modification to their form known as a regulator.

-An essentially arbitrary modification to the loop integrands, or regulator, can make them drop off faster at high energies and momenta, in such a manner that the integrals converge.
 A regulator has a characteristic energy scale known as the cutoff; taking this cutoff to infinity (or, equivalently, the corresponding length/time scale to zero) recovers the original integrals.

-With the regulator in place, and a finite value for the cutoff, divergent terms in the integrals then turn into finite but cutoff-dependent terms.
-After canceling out these terms with the contributions from cutoff-dependent counterterms, the cutoff is taken to infinity and finite physical results are recovered.
-If physics on scales we can measure is independent of what happens at the very shortest distance and time scales, then it should be possible to get cutoff-independent results for calculations.
+Divergent terms in the integrals then become finite but cutoff-dependent, which can be canceled out with cutoff-dependent counterterms.
+The cutoff is taken to infinity and finite physical results are recovered; if physics on measurable scales is independent of what happens at the very short distance and time scales, then it should be possible to get cutoff-independent results.

-Many different types of regulator are used in quantum field theory calculations, each with its advantages and disadvantages.
-One of the most popular in modern use is dimensional regularization, invented by Gerardus 't Hooft and Martinus J. G. Veltman, which tames the integrals by carrying them into a space with a fictitious fractional number of dimensions.
-Another is Pauli–Villars regularization, which adds fictitious particles to the theory with very large masses, such that loop integrands involving the massive particles cancel out the existing loops at large momenta.

-Yet another regularization scheme is the lattice regularization, introduced by Kenneth Wilson, which pretends that hyper-cubical lattice constructs our spacetime with fixed grid size.
-This size is a natural cutoff for the maximal momentum that a particle could possess when propagating on the lattice.
-And after doing a calculation on several lattices with different grid size, the physical result is extrapolated to grid size 0, or our natural universe.
-This presupposes the existence of a scaling limit.
+Many different types of regulator are used in quantum field theory.
+One of the most popular is dimensional regularization, in which integrals are extended into a space with a fictitious fractional number of dimensions.
+Another is Pauli–Villars regularization, which adds fictitious particles with very large masses to the theory, such that loop integrands involving the massive particles cancel out the existing loops at large momenta.
+Yet another regularization scheme is the lattice regularization, which places four-dimensional spacetime on a lattice with a fixed grid size; this size constrains the momentum that a particle can possess when propagating on the lattice.
+After treating several lattices with different grid size, the physical result is extrapolated to grid size zero i.e. the continuum limit, producing the physics of the natural universe.

-A rigorous mathematical approach to renormalization theory is the so-called causal perturbation theory, where ultraviolet divergences are avoided from the start in calculations by performing well-defined mathematical operations only within the framework of distribution theory.
-In this approach, divergences are replaced by ambiguity: corresponding to a divergent diagram is a term which now has a finite, but undetermined, coefficient.
-Other principles, such as gauge symmetry, must then be used to reduce or eliminate the ambiguity.